 Alternate Names: Splittail perch, forktail perch, dusky perch, white perch, silver perch, piler perch, and porgy.
 In Mexico called mojarra muellera or perca.

 Identification: Pile perch are distinguished by the black spot on the cheek, the very deeply forked tail, and the very tall, first soft rays on the dorsal fin that are about twice the height of the last spines.
 Color is dark brassy-brown, fading to silver on sides and belly; often has yellow pelvic fins.
 Pile perch have one dusky, vertical bar across the side at about the high point of the soft dorsal.
 The posterior position of the bar and the deeply forked caudal fin (tail) distinguish it from sargo.

 Size: To 17.4 inches; most caught from piers are 10-14 inches.
-The California angling record fish weighed 2 Lbs 4 oz and was caught at Monterey in 2013.
+The California angling record fish weighed 2 Lbs 7 oz and was caught at Morro Bay by Amy Young in 2020.
 The diving record fish weighed 2 Lbs 8 oz and was taken in Stillwater Cove, Pebble Beach in 2011 by Christopjher Saul.
 The IGFA World Record fish is listed at 2 Lbs 8 oz for a fish caught in Tiburon, California in 2016.

 Range: Bahia Playa Maria (mainland) and Isla Guadalupe, Isla Cedros and Isla Natividad, central Baja California, to southern British Columbia.
 Common from Bahia San Carlos, central Baja California, to Vancouver Island, British Columbia.
 Unverified report to Port Wrangell, Alaska.